ilneill/Loft-Monitor/README.md

 # Loft Environment Monitor Sensor Data Collector
 > An Arduino Nano sketch (and libraries) to log temperature, humidity and light level data in my loft.

 So, I have a Server, several NAS's, 2x UPS's and a lot of network kit in my loft.
 I also have a ton of other real junk, but that is not so interesting.
-Anyway, in the Winter, my loft (or my mini datacentre, as my friends call it) really does not have a temperature problem, but in the Summer it can get really hot, hot enough for me to power down all my kit just as a precaution.
+Anyway, in the Winter, my loft (or my mini datacentre, as my friends call it) really does not have a temperature problem, but in the Summer it can get really hot - hot enough for me to power down all my kit just as a precaution.

-Then, recently I discovered the Arduino, and eventually I have gained enough knowledge and experience to think about using an Arduino to monitor the environment in my loft.
-However, what temperature sensor would be the best, what temperature sensors were there, and how did they compare?
+Then, recently I discovered the Arduino (what a marvel), and eventually I have gained enough knowledge and experience to think about using an Arduino to monitor the environment in my loft.
+However, what temperature sensor would be the best, what temperature sensors were there, and how do they compare?

-This project is built on an Arduino Nano (cheap, breadboard friendly) and has a total of 7x temperature sensors, 3x humdity sensors, and 1x light sensor (because I thought it might be useful too).
+This project is built on an Arduino Nano (cheap, breadboard friendly, virtually disposable) and has a total of 7x temperature sensors, 3x humdity sensors, and 1x light sensor (because I thought it might be useful too).
 It also has 5x LEDs that give a rough indication of what the temperature is.

 **Temperature/Humidity Sensors**
 - BME280 sensor: Digital, best specifications, prone to self-heating.